fetlang/fetlang/docs/reference/core.md

 fraction/fraction - `LHO=add_fractions(LHO, RHO)`

 ### tickle
-The `tickle` operator sets the LHO to the remainder of the LHO divided by the RHO
+Set the LHO to the remainder of the LHO divided by the RHO

 Examples:
 `ticke Richard`